Ratimon/haskell-abstract-algeba-practice/README.md

 Hint: how many identity elements are needed?
 Hint: remember, the definition of a field is that the zero element is removed.
 An empty set cannot be a group.

+> **Answer**

+A field, by definition, requires two binary operators:

+1. The first binary operator that makes the set an abelian (commutative) group.
+2. The second binary operator, excluding the zero element, that also makes the set an abelian group.

+The phrase "excluding the zero element" means that the second binary operator must form an abelian group for all elements in the set except for the zero element.
+In other words, every non-zero element in the set should have an inverse under the second binary operator, and this binary operation should be commutative for those non-zero elements.

+Now, regarding the statement that there is no trivial field, here's why:

+In a field, there must exist two binary operators, addition and multiplication, that satisfy specific properties.
+These properties include having an identity element and an inverse for each element, among others.

+For addition, the identity element is typically denoted as 0, and for multiplication, the identity element is typically denoted as 1.
+In a field, 0 and 1 are distinct elements, and they play crucial roles as identity elements for addition and multiplication.

+If we were to construct a trivial field using only one element, we would face a problem because we need two distinct identity elements: one for addition and one for multiplication.
+Since there is only one element in the set, it cannot simultaneously serve as both the identity element for addition (0) and the identity element for multiplication (1).
+Therefore, it is impossible to construct a trivial field with just one element.

+In summary, a field requires two distinct identity elements (0 and 1) and specific properties for both addition and multiplication.
+A single-element set cannot fulfill these requirements, making it impossible to create a trivial field with only one element.